Building the Next Generation of Black Outdoor Leaders

 Programs designed to develop students’ outdoor skills through experiential education do exist across the country, but they’re mostly found at predominantly white schools.
 In the country’s 107 Historically Black Colleges and Universities (HBCUs), these programs are virtually nonexistent.

-“There are very few HBCUs that have any sort of outdoor programming, or even an outdoor club,” says Griswell.
+“There are very few HBCUs that have any sort of outdoor programming, or even an outdoor club,” said Griswell.

 Recognizing that disparity and hoping to change it, Griswell set his sights on creating a solution.